-Scott assembled the San Francisco Loma Prieta Post-Quake Trauma Center, on a few hours notice, for the City of San Francisco
+The San Francisco Loma Prieta Post-Quake Trauma Center.
+DELIVERED on a few hours notice, for the City of San Francisco

-Whenever a bad thing happens, you need to have a solution for the bad thing 5 minutes later.
+Whenever a disaster happens, you need to have a solution for it 5 minutes later.

-If you don’t have solutions for bad things that come within 5 minutes of the incident, then you have the wrong people in your solutions departments.
+If you don’t have solutions for disasters, that come within 5 minutes of the incident, then you have the wrong people in your solutions departments.

 Not only do we provide solutions, Launch-Pad Teams can Launch implementation Go-Plans within the next 10 minutes, after approval.
 We have moved 100,000+ people at a time.
 We think big and do BIG!